sindresorhus/conf/readme.md

 When specified, the store will be encrypted using the [`aes-256-cbc`](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) encryption algorithm.

-It has to be a length of 16, 24 or 32 bytes.
+It has to be a length of 32 bytes.

 #### encryptionIv